top of page

 This was written in response to the realization that the contribution of Afro Caribbean soldiers like Uncle Robert, and their heroism, in society, have generally been unrecognised.

-My Uncle Robert Book
+London Memories article about My Uncle Robert book

 Beulah Coombs